saltukalakus/get-blocked-users/README.md

 ## get-blocked-users
-Auth0 logs shows the account lock events for all attempts including the ones for the non-existing users in the tenant.
-This project returns the logs for the user blocks for the exsiting users only.
-For the API to work it is required to export the users from the connection and then start the log polling with /api/check-logs endpoint.
-This API exports the logs and returns a JSON response for the users who are blocked.
+Auth0 logs show the account lock events for all attempts, including those for the non-existing users.
+This project returns the records for the user blocks for the existing users only.
+For the API to work, it is required to export the users from the connection and then start the log polling with the `/api/check-logs` endpoint.
+This API exports the logs and returns a JSON response for the blocked users.

 ### Setup

 * Create an API on APIs section with Signing Algorithm set to RS256 and API Identifier set to https://blocked-users